 Additional Liability Data Collection (Reporting in Excel format)

-In addition to the Commission Implementing Regulation 2018/1624 minimum requirements and SRB-specific reports outlined above, the SRB has decided to anticipate ongoing work with the EBA on MREL reporting following changes to the Banking Package, and to revise the template for MPE data collection.
+In addition to the Commission Implementing Regulation 2018/1624 minimum requirements and SRB-specific reports outlined above, the SRB has decided to anticipate ongoing work with the EBA on MREL reporting following changes to the Banking Package.

-The revised MPE template anticipates the proposed MPE methodology.
-This data request will not pre-empt the orientation on the MPE policy: this data request is inherent to the build-up of the policy, and has been designed to ensure the timely collection of data by March 2020.
+It should be noted that this data request will not pre-empt the orientation of the MREL policy: this data request is inherent to the build-up of the policy, and has been designed to ensure the timely collection of data starting March 2021.

-The data request for the Additional Liability Report is be reflected in a dedicated reporting template and related Guidance to be used for the 2020 data collection:
+The data request for the Additional Liability Report is reflected in a dedicated reporting template and related Guidance to be used for the 2021 data collection: